 The flat rate for registering with Ejari online is AED 585 including all fees and VAT and you will be billed the equivalent in USD.

 The process is relatively quick.
 Once you have turned in all the required documents, it takes just a few days.
-The same timeline applies for both registrations and cancellations.
+The same timeline applies to both registrations and cancellations.
 Amazingly, there is an unconditional money back guarantee if your application takes longer than one week.
 You can pay with Paypal, or credit/debit card.
 So, you can register your lease with Ejari even if you’re on the other side of the world.

 Ejari cancellation requests can be made online or at an Ejari office and will be processed in 24-48 hours.
 After which you are free to register a new Ejari contract for your next property.